The ancestors of the bearers of the Saltmersh family name are thought have lived in ancient Anglo-Saxon England

 Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.

 Early History of the Saltmersh family

-This web page shows only a small excerpt of our Saltmersh research.Another 131 words (9 lines of text) are included under the topic Early Saltmersh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Saltmersh research.Another 66 words (5 lines of text) covering the years 1647, 1639, 1646 and 1647 are included under the topic Early Saltmersh History in all our PDF Extended History products and printed products wherever possible.

 Saltmersh Spelling Variations